albedo-engine/swizzler/README.md

 #### 1. Install binary from sources

-You can download, build and install locally the _CLI_ using:
+You can download, build, and install the _CLI_ locally using:

 ```sh
 $ cargo install --git https://github.com/albedo-engine/swizzler.git